Updated: Dec 30, 2020

 That's it.
 While other mathematicians were searching for factorials and choose functions and all sorts of bizarre operations to see how many numbers they could make, all it took Dirac was logs and square roots.
 Sometimes the most difficult problems can seem simple in hindsight.

 Here's the video from Numberphile that introduced me to this little proof.
-I give them all credit for the idea and gifs of the last section of this article:
+I give them all credit for the idea and gifs for the last section of this article:

 Go here if you want to find some solutions for the first 100 numbers: